 – Ta Sunke Witko (Crazy Horse)

 Needless to say, with encroachment the Indians naturally got the hump & retaliated.
 Ultimately this was bad news for Custer as he was to famously meet his maker over the border in Montana at the hands of the Lakota leader Crazy Horse et al at the 1876 Battle of Little Bighorn, a.k.a.
 Custer’s Last Stand, the largest of the USA vs. Native American Indian Wars and the last major victory of the Plains Indians’ over the white invaders.
-The outcry from the Little Bighorn defeat saw Congress cutting off all rations to the Indians until they terminated hostilities and ceded the Black Hills back to the U.S., termed the “sell or starve” proviso by the Indians.
-Threatened with starvation, the Indians had no choice but to comply, an 1877 amendment to the Indian Appropriations Act officially taking away Indian lands, including the Black Hills, and permanently established Indian reservations.
-But the Indians never accepted the legitimacy of the transaction, never accepted monies awarded to them as compensation resulting from a 1980 Supreme Court ruling that the U.S. had taken the Black Hills without just compensation, and continue to this day to insist on their right to occupy the land.
+The outcry from the Little Bighorn defeat saw Congress cutting off all rations to the Indians until they terminated hostilities and ceded the Black Hills back to the US; it was termed the “sell or starve” proviso by the Indians.
+Threatened with starvation the Indians had no choice but to comply, an 1877 amendment to the Indian Appropriations Act officially taking away Indian lands, including the Black Hills, and permanently established Indian reservations.
+The Indians never accepted the legitimacy of the transaction, never accepted monies awarded to them as compensation resulting from a 1980 Supreme Court ruling that the US had taken back the Black Hills without just compensation, and they continue to this day to insist on their right to occupy the land.

 Mount Rushmore National Memorial